 On October 6, 2005 contributions of \$8.2 million and \$2.5 million were made by the Governments of the United States and Marshall Islands, respectively.
-Investment income represents a total weighted return on invested assets, net of investment expenses of \$139,073 for the fiscal year ended September 30, 2006 of approximately 10.37%.
-The Trust Fund has entered into a cancellable agreement to pay a professional investment advisory firm 0.45% of assets under management.
-The Trust Fund incurred \$139,073 of fees to the investment advisory firm in fiscal year 2006.
-This amount represents the balance of investment expenses.
+Investment income represents a total weighted return on invested assets, net of investment expenses of \$139,073 for the fiscal year ended September 30, 2006 of approximately 11.79%.

-The U.S. Department of the Interior (DOI) estimates its contribution, mainly in staff time, but also including equipment use, meeting rooms, and incidental expenses, at \$60,000 and \$40,000 for the years ended September 30, 2006 and 2005, respectively.
+The DOI estimates its contribution, mainly in staff time, but also including equipment use, meeting rooms, and incidental expenses, at \$60,000 for the year ended September 30, 2006.
 No amounts have been recorded in the accompanying financial statements to reflect these transactions since they do not meet the criteria necessary for recognition.
 These estimates reflect amounts that would have been incurred by the Trust Fund had the facilities and services not been provided by the DOI.